Anandhan-Thanappan/clinicians/README.md

 # Angular Material Tree with Drag-and-Drop
-- **Drag-and-Drop**: drag-and-drop for rearranging nodes  - Not able to acheive. https://material.angular.io/cdk/drag-drop/overview
+- **Drag-and-Drop**: drag-and-drop for rearranging nodes  - Not able to acheived.
+-- HTML tree node is not updating properly after change deduction happend in the TS file https://material.angular.io/cdk/drag-drop/overview

 - **Add/Remove/Edit Nodes**: adding, editing, and deleting nodes in the tree structure.